 Instructions

-- Once combined, add the flap steak; seal it, and cover the steak with the marinade.
+- Add the steak to the bag and seal it; combine it with the marinade.
 Refrigerate for at least 2 hours.

 - Preheat the grill by setting all burners on high for about 10 minutes.
-Remove the flank steak and discard the excess marinade.
-Cook the steak for 7- 10 minutes per side, depending on the thickness of the steak.
+Remove the steak and discard the excess marinade.
+Cook for 7- 10 minutes per side, depending on the thickness of the steak.

 - Remove from heat and let it rest for 10 minutes.
-Slice against the grain, and serve inside warmed corn tortillas with onion, cilantro, and homemade salsa.
+Slice the beef against the grain, and serve inside warmed corn tortillas with fresh onion and cilantro.

 Sam